torselllo88/rolecase/README.md

 data, settings, and (optionally) their own LLM key.
 Off by default: with no `ADMIN_PASSWORD`, this is a single unauthenticated instance, exactly as if the feature didn't exist.

+**Demo vs. workbenches** — these solve different problems, not the same one.
+The public demo (`ENABLE_DEMO=true`) is intentionally passwordless — it's a no-signup try-it space, and it's always forced onto stub LLM/search regardless of any real key configured elsewhere.
+Workbenches always require a password — they're for named individuals, not public access, and there's no setting that makes one passwordless.
+With demo enabled, `/` redirects there automatically, *not* to `/admin` — the admin panel is only reachable by navigating to `/admin` directly (its own login page); the demo UI deliberately shows no link to it.

 **What's local, what's not** — everything lives under `./data/` (override with `DATA_DIR`): a SQLite file for run state/settings, and plain files for generated